Rainyan/sourcemod-nt-ghost-distribution/README.md

 </tr>
 </table>

-This plugin patches the selection function to choose a uniformly random ghost spawnpoint:
+This plugin patches the selection function to choose a uniformly random ghost spawnpoint (blue line overlaps the expected distribution in red):

 ![ghostspawn_sim_16_ghosts](https://github.com/Rainyan/sourcemod-nt-ghost-distribution/assets/6595066/8fb3083d-033f-41d2-b63a-4c075a795629)

+If you want to verify the difference yourself, the simulation related stuff is also included in the repo, in the "tests" folder.